denosaurs/neo/README.md

 </p>

 `neo` is the module for working with matrices, ndarrays, tensors and linear algebra in deno.
-Accelerated using WebGPU and WASM it runs anywhere a browser runs.
+Accelerated using WebGPU and Wasm it runs anywhere a browser runs.

 ## Maintainers